 Kylie Clark

-Kylie Clark (she/her) is an aspiring planner of Métis-Irish heritage researching the intersection of climate resiliency and affordable housing with an equity-based lens.
-With an Honours BA (Architecture) from the University of Toronto and over 5 years’ professional experience working in Canada and Southeast Asia, Kylie brings an urban design-based perspective to her work.
-Kylie’s current research looks at re-wilding small urban spaces using Miyawaki method mini forests to improve urban green equity, build community and local environmental stewardship, and increase both climate and social resilience in priority neighbourhoods.
+Kylie Clark (she/her) is a planner of Métis-Irish heritage researching the intersection of climate resiliency and affordable housing with an equity-based lens.
+Kylie received her MCRP from SCARP and was a Climate Solutions Research Collective Scholar, where her research looked at re-wilding small urban spaces using Miyawaki method mini forests to improve urban green equity, build community and local environmental stewardship, and increase both climate and social resilience in priority neighbourhoods.

 collaborators

-Get more information about applying for graduate programs at SCARP.
+• Links to more information about applying for graduate programs at SCARP or IRES.